NicLandajo/comfyui-preview-image-monitor/README.md

 <a href="https://www.youtube.com/watch?v=YIYe2KDTLrA" target="_blank">Watch the Preview Image Monitor Trailer</a>

 #
+📚 QUICKSTART📚:

-Quickstart: Open "1. basic install instructions.txt" file.
+- Please open the "1. basic install instructions.txt" file.
+- We encourage you to read the "welcome to Preview_Image_Monitor for ComfyUI.txt" user guide in the "3. node tutorial" folder before starting using the node for the first time.
+- We´ll publish a youtube tutorial soon.

 #
 Documentation: Written tutorial included.
 Youtube video coming soon.